Listen to the audio version of this article:

 A healthy person holds different boundaries for different sorts of relationships.
 For instance, a boundary for a healthy romantic relationship would be different than one with a co-worker.
 The person has a general sense of what is appropriate to share or not share.
 This can also occur on an abstract level.
 Those who hold healthy boundaries have a general sense of what they give and receive in any given relationship, even if it’s as brief as a smile and ‘hello’ at work.
 People with poor boundaries seem to get this wrong.
 They can excessively seek approval or closeness from their co-workers, creating an awkward work environment.

 A sports analogy can be useful in discussing boundaries, as such limits within a sport or game help people to feel safe, know what to expect and essentially maximize performance.
 The boundaries accept some conflict as part of the game but ultimately prevent the most extreme, escalating conflicts.
 A good way to describe this is through the game of basketball.
 All the players have a sense of the rules and what constitutes a foul.
 This keeps those players safe and allows them to compete with intensity amidst certain limits.
-Violence is grounds for a player to be ejected from the game; physically rough conflict within the rules is expected from all players.
+Violence is grounds for ejecting a player from the game; the expectation is that all players will handle physically rough conflict within the rules.

 Boundaries are necessary for the game of golf, tennis, chess – you name it.
 All games and sports use rules to help us enjoy the activity and to excel.
 When people repeatedly violate the rules of the game, the sense of emotional safety and enjoyment often plummets.
 Such breakdowns happen in relationships with the same degree of frustration.